File: sharutils.info, Node: Top, Next: Introduction, Prev: (dir), Up: (dir)

 This is the "print output to file prefix.nn" option.
 This option takes

-an argument string `PREFIX'.
-Save the archive to files `prefix.01'
+a string argument `PREFIX'.
+Save the archive to files `prefix.01' thru

-thru `prefix.nn' instead of sending all output to standard out.
-Must
+`prefix.nn' instead of sending all output to standard out.
+Must be

 When PREFIX contains a `%' character, PREFIX is then interpreted as